 Why is internal communication so important?

 What information should you share and when?
-How do you reach your employees, especially if they are all at home (like during the lockdown), work across multiple locations, or perhaps even more complicated, if a part is at the office and the other is active in the workplace?
+How do you reach your employees if they are all at home or work across multiple locations?
 We have 8 tips that can help with this.

 1. Make a plan